 Emergency departments in Stockholm (Akutmottagningar)

 S:t Görans akutmottagning, Sankt Göransplan 1, 112 19 Stockholm,

 Södersjukhusets akutmottagning (SÖS), Sjukhusbacken, 118 83 Stockholm, Open 24 hours.

 I want to find a health care provider in Stockholm

 Call 1177 and they will match you with a health care provider.
 Ask for a doctor (läkare in Swedish).

 I need a pharmacy (Apotek)

 There are several Apotek (pharmacies) you can visit all over the city.
 You can either visit a physical store or order online.
-The signs are always green, usually with a cross sign.
+The signs are often green, usually with a cross sign.